eriksk/puckoff.com/about.md

 permalink: /about/
 ---

-Puck Off is being developed by Erik Skoglund - [Skoggy.se](http://skoggy.se)
+Puck Off is being developed by [Skoggy Games](http://skoggygames.com)